Vecna Technologies: History

-Vecna was founded by MIT alumni Deborah Theobald and Daniel Theobald, to provide consulting and systems integration services to the United States Military Health System and the Department of Veterans Affairs.
-The founders derived the name 'Vecna' from the Czech word věčný, fem.
-Vecna Technologies was founded in 1998 and has offices in Cambridge, Massachusetts.
+Vecna was founded in 1998 by MIT alumni Deborah and Daniel Theobald to provide consulting and systems integration services to the United States Military Health System and the Department of Veterans Affairs.
+The company name is derived from the feminine form of the Czech word věčný.
+The company has offices in Cambridge, Massachusetts.
 The Greenbelt, Maryland location closed in 2019.

-In 2015, Vecna was awarded the Kinetic Process Innovation Award for providing patient self-service technology to Boulder Community Hospital.

-In 2015, the Robotics Business Review named Vecna one of the top 50 robotics companies to watch.

-In 2012 the company was awarded the Gold Massachusetts Economic Impact Award for Greater Boston by the Massachusetts Alliance for Economic Development.

-In 2012, 2014, and 2021, Vecna was named to the Top 100 Women-Led Businesses in Massachusetts by the Boston Business Journal.

 In 2011, the Small Business Administration selected Vecna as one of 44 recipients of the Tibbetts Award for driving innovation and creating jobs.
+The Massachusetts Alliance for Economic Development awarded the company with the Gold Massachusetts Economic Impact Award for Greater Boston in 2012.
+The Robotics Business Review named Vecna one of the top 50 robotics companies to watch in 2015.
+That same year, the company received the Kinetic Process Innovation Award for providing patient self-service technology to Boulder Community Hospital.
+Additionally, the Boston Business Journal recognized Vecna among the Top 100 Women-Led Businesses in Massachusetts in 2012, 2014, and 2021.

-After a series of close partnerships, in 2015, Vecna bought telepresence robot manufacturer VGo Communications and moved employees from Nashua, New Hampshire to Vecna's Cambridge offices.
-The company then split into Vecna Robotics (Cambridge MA), and Vecna Healthcare (Burlington MA) in 2019.
+Vecna acquired telepresence robot manufacturer VGo Communications in 2015, relocating its operations from Nashua, New Hampshire, to Cambridge.
+In 2019, the company split into two independent companies: Vecna Robotics, based in Cambridge, and Vecna Healthcare, based in Burlington, Massachusetts.

 Products

 Patient Information Exchange

-Vecna's patient self-service system includes pre-registration, onsite registration, queuing, clinical messaging, e-forms, and business intelligence modules.
-The platform can be accessed by healthcare kiosks, personal computers, and mobile devices.
-Patients review their demographic information, verify insurance coverage, pay bills, and check in at the point-of-service or online.
-Patients who have completed registration activities online to check in with a barcode.
+Vecna provides a patient self-service system with modules for pre-registration, onsite registration, queuing, clinical messaging, e-forms, and business intelligence.
+Users can access this platform via healthcare kiosks, personal computers, and mobile devices to review their demographic information, verify insurance coverage, pay bills, and check in.
+Patients who register online can check in using a barcode.

-The American Hospital Association endorsed Vecna's self-service Patient Kiosk.

-The Patient Kiosks are also being rolled out across the U.S. to medical centers of the Veteran's Administration.
+The system's patient kiosk has received an endorsement from the American Hospital Association, and is used within Veterans Affairs medical centers across the United States.

 QC PathFinder

-QC PathFinder is an infection surveillance software that automatically alerts healthcare professionals of healthcare-acquired infections (HAIs), pharmacy-related safety events, and facilitates reporting infections to the Centers for Disease Control and Prevention National Health Safety Network (NHSN).

-QC PathFinder also automatically generates clinically validated institutional antibiograms that inform clinicians on appropriate antimicrobial choices for pathogens within their hospital.
+QC PathFinder is an infection surveillance software application.
+It automatically alerts healthcare professionals of healthcare-acquired infections (HAIs) and pharmacy-related safety events.
+It also facilitates reporting infections to the Centers for Disease Control and Prevention's National Healthcare Safety Network (NHSN).
+It also generates institutional antibiograms that inform clinicians on appropriate antimicrobial choices for pathogens within their hospital.

 VGo

-Vecna acquired VGo in 2015.
-VGo is a robotic telepresence device that allows a user to log in from a distant location and to move around and interact with their environment as if they were physically there.
-VGo is active in the Education, Healthcare, and Business verticals.
+Acquired by Vecna in 2015, VGo is a robotic telepresence device.
+It allows remote users to navigate an environment and interact with individuals at that location.
+The technology is used across the education, healthcare, and business sectors.

 Research

-Vecna's research and development efforts have been funded by federal and state government grants and contracts, to both the Robotics and Health IT centric groups.

-These grants and contracts were focused on robotics platforms, infection control, antimicrobial stewardship, computer vision and machine learning, development of underwater tool systems, and web applications for pathogen surveillance and consulting time management.
+Vecna's research and development for both its robotics and healthcare information technology projects has been funded by federal and state government grants and contracts.
+This funding supported projects involving robotics platforms, infection control, antimicrobial stewardship, computer vision, machine learning, underwater tool systems, and web applications for pathogen surveillance and consulting time management.